Framework for Learning and Control in the Classical and Quantum Domains: Graph representation of state-of-the-art

 \section{Graph representation of state-of-the-art}

 In this section, we provide a graphical interpretation of the research done in the field connecting learning and control.
 We explain how we identify peer-reviewed literature on any pair of the four topics $\mathscr{Q}$L and $\mathscr{C}$L or $\mathscr{Q}$C and $\mathscr{C}$C. We employ a square~$\square$ to represent the state of the art with vertices representing each of the four topics and edges representing overlaps between pairs of topics.
-Then we discuss how edges are labelled; these edge labels represent state of the art.
+Then, we discuss how edges are labelled; these edge labels represent state-of-the-art.